safecrossroads/safecrossroads.net/safe-network-school.md

 The **SAFE Network** is a rethinking of Internet design with Privacy, Security and Freedom built in.
 Each class in the SAFE Network School takes a section of the wiki documentation and goes deeper and wider on the subject, so that anybody who applies themselves can get a pretty good idea of how it accomplishes its goals.

 The Simpleton bangs his head against the intricacies of the technology until simplicities fall out, so you don't have to.
-Companion materials include the system materials of the [SAFE Network Wiki](https://safenetwork.wiki/en/Main_Page) and [Glossary](https://safenetwork.wiki/en/Glossary).
+Companion materials include the system materials of the [SAFE Network Wiki](https://web.archive.org/web/20170409130643/https://safenetwork.wiki/en/Main_Page) and [Glossary](https://web.archive.org/web/20161027125026/https://safenetwork.wiki/en/Glossary).
 We recommend that you cycle through the classes a few times.
 This is the place to go if you want the fast track to the big picture, even if you _are_ a geek!

+PLEASE NOTE: Since the time this podcast series was produced, MaidSafe has deprecated the Wiki and Glossary.
+The links above are from the Internet Archive and are provided as contemporaneous reference used when the podcasts were made.
+While some aspects represented in these materials have evolved with implementation, the Wiki and these podcasts still provide a valid and useful view of the overall design of the SAFE Network.

 ### [Class I, SAFE Network School](/podcasts/episode-18-class-i-safe-network-school/)